 - Compost prevents erosion because the soil is able to hold water effectively

 Who knew the benefits to your food scraps were so valuable?!
 Even if you don’t have a garden or a space to compost, people will happily take your food scraps off your hands.
 Usually gardeners need more scraps than they can create.
 ShareWaste is a free phone app that connects you with people who are looking to either provide or collect food scraps for residential composting.
-If taking your food scraps to someone is not an option, consider Perennial City Composting which picks up from your home in St. Louis city and parts of St. Louis county.
+If taking your food scraps to someone is not an option, consider New Earth Farms composting services and is available to the St. Louis Metro Area at a reasonable price!
+Perennial City Composting picks up from your home in St. Louis city and parts of St. Louis county.
 If you are looking to start your own compost pile, read our blog post about How To Build Your Own Compost Pile.

 Watch the compost story by Kiss the Ground!

 Prepping and storing food properly extend the shelf life of your food to prevent creating food waste at the start.
 Here are some tips to help food last longer.
 The FoodKeeper App was developed by the USDA to help you understand how to store food and beverages to maximize freshness.